Deposit Account Agreement, Truth in Savings Disclosure (CDs), Schedule of Fees

 |60 Month Fixed Rate CD||$2,000.00||$2,000.00||1.69%||1.70%|

 - At maturity, this account will automatically be renewed at the rate in effect on the date of the maturity.
+The 10 Month Fixed Rate CD Special will renew for a term of 6 months; the 16 Month Fixed Rate CD Special will renew for a term of 12 months; the 25 Month Fixed Rate CD Special will renew for a term of 24 months; all other Fixed Rate CDs will renew for the original term.
 You will have a grace period of ten (10) calendar days after the maturity date to withdraw funds without being charged a penalty.
 We can change the renewal term if we mail notice to you at least 30 calendar days before maturity.

 - The annual percentage yield assumes interest remains on deposit until maturity.
 A withdrawal will reduce earnings.